SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 A monitor in the load balancer context means having a health check that checks the service for availability of each member server.

 ### 2.2 Types of Loadbalancing

 ### 2.2.1 DNS Based Loadbalancing

-DNS-based load balancing means, have a DNS A Record more than with one entry.
+DNS-based load balancing is implemented by numerous DNS A records with the same name that point to different ip addresses.

 The DNS client cache will keep the first entry and the client will try to reach the first destination.
-If the answer is incorrect, the client should try to reach the next entry.
+If a connection can not be established, the client should try to reach the next entry.

 ```console